Spring Garden Revival

 Contact Evanston’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Evanston.
-The City’s yard waste collection program typically operates from April through November, with scheduled curbside pickups and a dedicated yard waste drop-off site.
-Residents must separate dethatched thatch, grass clippings, and leaves, placing them in biodegradable paper bags (plastic bags are not accepted) or rigid containers (up to 32 gallons).
-Commercial contractors may be subject to additional permit or fee requirements.
-Accepted materials include:
+The city operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a dedicated drop-off site for residents.
+Accepted materials include thatch, grass clippings, leaves, and small branches, but all must be separated according to municipal guidelines.
+Only biodegradable paper bags or rigid containers (up to 32 gallons) are permitted—plastic bags are strictly prohibited to support Evanston’s waste reduction goals.
+Commercial contractors may be subject to additional permit or fee requirements, and residents should check for seasonal collection schedules and any changes to drop-off site hours.
+For more information on accepted materials, collection days, and permit requirements, contact:

 2100 Ridge Avenue, Evanston, IL 60201